yuragoit/webAssistantTeam4/README.md

 # About the project

-- Name: pyCliAddressBook
+- Name: webAssistantTeam4
-- Main idea of the project: creating a personal assistant with a command line interface
+- Main idea of the project: creating a personal web-assistant
 - Stack of technologies used: OOP, functional programming, poetry, Pylint, GitHub, git, Trello, Agile, Debugging, Profiling, etc.